 Aid for Degree Students

-U.S. citizens and permanent residents of the United States who are enrolled in degree-granting programs at Binghamton University may be eligible for federal aid administered by the University's Student Financial Aid and Employment Office (109 Student Services Wing).
-To be considered for financial aid, a Graduate and Professional School Financial Aid Service (GAPSFAS) application or a Free Application for Student Financial Aid (FAFSA) must be filed by March 1 for the fall semester or November 15 for the spring semester.
+U.S. citizens and permanent residents of the United States who are enrolled in degree-granting programs at Binghamton University may be eligible for federal aid administered by Financial Aid Services (Student Wing Rm 119).
+To be considered for financial aid, a Free Application for Student Financial Aid (FAFSA) must be filed by April 1 for the fall semester or November 1 for the spring semester.

 Aid for Non-degree Student